mithrand0/reactive-drop-srcds-guardian/README.md

 ## why a separate utility

 Doing checks inside srcds.exe or server.dll sounds nice, but if shit hits the fan, such server can still hang.
-By doing it externally, even if a process hangs, it can be handled correctly.
+By doing it externally, even if srcds hangs, it can be handled correctly.
 In short, this method is much more reliable.

 ## how to use